shaharoded/TAKAutomator/README.md

 - Retry mechanism with feedback on failed generation
 - Persistent tracking via JSON registry
 - Template-driven prompting (improves LLM accuracy)
-- Modular: easy to extend with new concept types or logic rules
+- Modular: easy to extend with new concept types or logic rules - just add relevant functions and templates, and extend the Excel

 ## TO-DOs and Improvements